 Structure and Financial Support

 The program is designed to provide funding support jointly from OSU and PNNL sources.
 The structure and funding model are described as follows:

 - For years 1 and 2, candidates are appointed to an assistantship funded by departmental or faculty grant funds.
+The year the student is awarded the fellowship is considered year 1.
 The assistantship will provide stipend, tuition, benefits, and additional support to cover the mandatory fees.
 This period of support is intended to cover the time required to complete a majority of coursework.

 - For years 3 and 4, candidates are funded for a 12-month duration by PNNL through a contract to OSU via the OSU Research Office.
 The PNNL scientist will provide funds for the fellowship stipend, health insurance and mandatory fees on existing or future research projects.
 The OSU Graduate School will provide tuition waivers for fellowships in these years.
 Candidates will be primarily located at PNNL.

 - It is recognized that additional years may be needed to complete the graduate degree program.
 In this case, PNNL and OSU will negotiate the amount of additional support to be provided to the candidate on a case-by-case basis and any covered tuition costs will follow the standard OSU graduate student policies.

 The program is designed to provide true collaborative research and training opportunity to candidates through OSU and PNNL.